kaizendorks/dexa/README.md

 General:
 - DONE added npmignore to exclude files from published package
+- DONE Refactor stack-manager to use top-level await when loading all the stacks.
+Every time a stack is loaded/created, its init/add/generate templates are loaded with an async method `loadTemplates` that combines default information with any custom properties defined in the optional `dexa.js` file of the stack.

 Template:
 - DONE rename the `render` method as `apply`, since not every template will copy/render files.
 Some might provide a custom overriden action and just use execa to for example `npx fastify-cli init`